wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/func_keys.rst

 Function Key Types
 ------------------

-Function keys can be configured to do different actions depending on their type.
+A type determines what kind of action a function key can accomplish.

-Here is a list of available types:
+Here is a list of available types and what action they trigger:

 speeddial
     Call another extension. (e.g. a user, a queue, a group, etc).